-Rosena J. Willis Memorial Award (State Affiliate)
+Rosena J. Willis Memorial Award (Local Affiliate)

-Rosena J. Willis (1926-1970), a displaced Black teacher, lost her job when her school district in Virginia closed all public schools rather than desegregate.
+Rosena J. Willis (1926-1970), was a displaced Black teacher who lost her job when her school district in Virginia closed all public schools rather than desegregate.
 Joining the NEA staff, Ms. Willis worked diligently to implement the NEA merger with the American Teachers Association.
-A superb facilitator and organizer, Ms. Willis helped the NEA as well as its state and local affiliates bring minority members into the work and leadership of the association.
+A superb facilitator and organizer, Ms. Willis also worked with NEA state and local affiliates to help them bring minority members into the activities and leadership of the association.

-NEA presents two Rosena J. Willis Memorial Awards to affiliates that involve NEA members in advocacy for minority students and families, minority parent involvement in schools, and minority community outreach.
+NEA presents two Rosena J. Willis Memorial Awards to NEA affiliates that involve NEA members in advocacy for minority students and families, minority parent involvement in schools, and community outreach.
 The state affiliate award is presented in odd-numbered years, and the local affiliate award in even-numbered years.

-State Affiliate Award (presented in odd-numbered years)
+Local Affiliate Award (presented in even-numbered years)

-To be eligible for the state affiliate award, the nominated state affiliate must meet one or more of the following criteria:
+To be eligible for the local affiliate award, the nominated local affiliate must meet one or more of the following criteria: